Seq2Tens: An Efficient Representation of Sequences by Low-Rank Tensor Projections: Abstract

 \section{Abstract}

 Sequential data such as time series, video, or text can be challenging to analyse as the ordered structure gives rise to complex dependencies.
 At the heart of this is non-commutativity, in the sense that reordering the elements of a sequence can completely change its meaning.
-We use a classical mathematical object -- the tensor algebra -- to capture such dependencies.
-To address the innate computational complexity of high degree tensors, we use compositions of low-rank tensor projections.
-This yields modular and scalable building blocks for neural networks that give state-of-the-art performance on standard benchmarks such as multivariate time series classification and generative models for video.
-Code available at \texttt{github.com/tgcsaba/seq2tens}.
+We use a classical mathematical object -- the free algebra -- to capture this non-commutativity.
+To address the innate computational complexity of this algebra, we use compositions of low-rank tensor projections.
+This yields modular and scalable building blocks that give state-of-the-art performance on standard benchmarks such as multivariate time series classification, mortality prediction and generative models for video.
+Code and benchmarks are publically available at \url{https://github.com/tgcsaba/seq2tens}.